 Two years prior to reaching age 13, as the child turns 11, the Rabbi must be consulted to choose a date and begin training.
 The child is taught to chant from the Torah and Haftarah and say all the special blessings.
 In addition, as determined by time availability, the child is taught to lead significant portions of the service, both Friday evening and Saturday morning.
 The child is expected to attend Shabbat morning services and Friday evening services a minimum of twice per month in the six months prior to the event.
 This is for the child's benefit, to familiarize the youngster with the service to maximize his or her comfort level with the service, its prayers and its melodies.

 A Bris is short for Brit Milah, meaning the Covenant of Circumcision.
 Circumcision is the indelible mark of one's Jewishness, symbolizing the joining of man with G*d working together to perfect the human form.
-Forbidden to be performed by both the Greeks and the Romans upon pain of death so as to stamp out Judaism, the bris ceremony became a particularly mark of affirmation of the Jewish faith.
+Forbidden to be performed by both the Greeks and the Romans upon pain of death so as to stamp out Judaism, the bris ceremony in particular became a mark of affirmation of the Jewish faith.
 A bris is always performed on the eighth day of a baby boy's life, even on the Sabbath or Yom Kippur!
 The only exception is where the doctor determines that the baby's life is jeopardy.
 In that case we wait until the doctor gives his permission before observing this mitzvah.
 Please consult the Rabbi to aid in the selection of a competent mohel to perform the procedure.
 Please understand that a ritual circumcision is completely different from a purely medical procedure, which is devoid of religious value, content and meaning.

 Two souls come together.
 Two soulmates unite.
 Two lights come together as a bright flame.
 A vibrant Jewish home is built upon the foundation of a Jewish wedding.
 The Chuppah symbolizes the new home.
 The groom enters first and then the bride follows, circling him to symbolically protect and shield him, and, like Joshua, to break down the walls blocking emotional intimacy and old patterns and habits.
 A new life together requires openness to new ways of sharing and thinking.